Richard Farson: Career

-Rights
+Civil rights

-A student of social movements, Farson has had a long-time involvement with civil rights issues, notably his pioneering efforts on behalf of women's and children's rights, marked by his 1969 Look magazine article, "The Rage of Women," and his 1974 book, Birthrights: A Bill of Rights for Children, each of which was the first to bring to a national audience the need for legislative and policy reform.
+A student of social movements, Farson had a long-time involvement with civil rights issues, notably his pioneering efforts on behalf of women's and children's rights, marked by his 1969 Look magazine article, "The Rage of Women," and his 1974 book, Birthrights: A Bill of Rights for Children, each of which was the first to bring to a national audience the need for legislative and policy reform.

 Death

 Farson died in La Jolla, California, on June 13, 2017.
 He was 90.